Los Angeles, CA +1 (213) 261-0385

 • An evolving theory that is open to change

-• Focus on important theoretical issues such as role of support or reward in learning.
+• Focus on important theoretical issues such as the role of support or reward in learning.

 (Meissler 2012).